shivam221997/Optical-character-recognition-using-Gen-AI/README.md

 ## Impact:
 This combination of technologies enables:

-## High-accuracy text conversion from scanned documents.
+  1)High-accuracy text conversion from scanned documents.

-Automated data processing and action-taking, reducing the need for manual labor.
+  2)Automated data processing and action-taking, reducing the need for manual labor.
 ## Prediction
 Large amounts of routine back-office work, often offshored to developing countries, will soon be almost entirely automated using machine learning OCR systems and advanced AI language models.